 Utah Inland Port Authority Hosts Logistics Industry Leaders to Discuss National Supply Chain Problems

 SALT LAKE CITY – The Utah Inland Port Authority convened local and national partners Monday to discuss nationwide supply chain challenges and Utah’s role in providing solutions.
 Panelists discussed the complicated business of logistics.
-While many possible fixes have been …
+While many possible fixes have been proposed for the broken supply chain, there likely isn’t a silver bullet.
+“No one party can solve everything,” said Andrew …